 Contradictions – Whither the Political, Economic and Social Integration of Europe?

-This conference will address the complex relationship between socioeconomic dynamics and EU developments, to understand the bases of political integration and its potential effects.
+This conference addressed the complex relationship between socioeconomic dynamics and EU developments, to understand the bases of political integration and its potential effects.
 Are the terms ‘European society’ or ‘European economy’ constructs reflecting an empirical reality and can they be linked to EU policies?
-In this era of ‘lost illusions’, our Paris meeting will also engage with debates in political, legal and social theory around key concepts including democracy, the rule of law, and legitimacy.
+In this era of ‘lost illusions’, our Paris meeting also engaged with debates in political, legal and social theory around key concepts including democracy, the rule of law, and legitimacy.

 The conference provided space for researchers from various backgrounds – political science, history, sociology, law, anthropology, philosophy, geography, economics – to present and discuss cutting-edge research focused on the pressing questions of European integration.
 The ECPR’s Standing Group on the European Union is committed to methodological pluralism, and encourages dialogue across academic disciplines.